-On December 1, 2009, Ethel Keeling ("Employee") filed a petition for appeal with the Office of Employee Appeals ("the OEA" or "the Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating her employment through a Reduction-in-Force ("RIF").
+On November 24, 2009, Curtis Beeler ("Employee") filed a petition for appeal with the Office of Employee Appeals ("the OEA" or "the Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating his employment through a Reduction-in-Force ("RIF").
 The effective date of the RIF was November 2, 2009.
-Employee's position of record at the time her position was abolished was an ET-15 Counselor at Orr Elementary School ("Orr").
-Employee was in Educational Service status at the time she was terminated.
+Employee's position of record at the time his position was abolished was an ET-15 Art Teacher at Randle Highlands Elementary School ("Randle").
+Employee was in Educational Service status at the time he was terminated.

 I was assigned this matter in January of 2012.
 On February 6, 2012, I issued an Order requiring the parties to submit briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws, statues, and regulations.
 Agency submitted a response to the Undersigned on February 28, 2012.
-On March 21, 2012, Employee requested an extension of time in which to file a brief.
-The motion was granted, and Employee was given until April 3, 2012 to submit a response.
-On April 27, 2012, I issued an Order for Statement of Good Cause to Employee because she had failed to submit a brief by the required deadline.
-Employee has not filed a brief as of the date of this decision; therefore, this appeal will be decided based on the documents of record.
+On March 27, 2012, I issued an Order for Statement of Good Cause to Employee because he had failed to submit a brief by the required deadline.
+Employee submitted a response to the Order on April 3, 2012 and requested additional time in which to file his brief.
+Employee's motion was granted and a second Order was issued on April 4, 2012.
+Employee was given until April 13, 2012 to submit a brief; however, no submission was made to this Office.
+I subsequently issued second Cause Order on April 23, 2012.
+Employee was given until April 30, 2012 to submit a brief.

+as of the date of this decision.
+Employee's appeal will therefore be decided based on the documents of record.
 The record is now closed.